root-project/web/for_developers/index.md

 ### [Setup externals from AFS/CVMFS](setup_externals_from_afs-cvmfs)
-Instructions for setting up an environment with all the required ROOT externals coming from the central installations in AFS or CVMFS.
+Instructions for setting up an environment with all the required ROOT externals coming from the central installations in CVMFS.

 ### Continuous Integration / Testing
    - [GitHub Actions Users](continuous_integration-testing/githubactions)